Maksym-Rozhko/SYSALE/README.md

   * - 4.
 Used pure JS; :white_check_mark:
   * - 5.
 Product volume - default 100 ml, displacement selection added; :white_check_mark:
   * - 6.
 Completed quantity selection (next to the buy button) made as base 1 (you cannot get less) implemented an increase and decrease in the number of goods; :white_check_mark:
   * - 7.
-A bunch of prices and volumes of goods will be a plus; x:
+A bunch of prices and volumes of goods will be a plus; :x: